silviobarra85/starter-academic-sb/content/publication/Heimdall_an_AI_based_infrastructure_for_traffic_monitoring_and_anomalies_detection/index.md

 ---
-title: Heimdall: an AI-based infrastructure for traffic monitoring and anomalies detection
+title: Heimdall:an AI-based infrastructure for traffic monitoring and anomalies detection
 publication_types:
   - "1"
 authors: